djp928/todo-notes-tracker/docs/DRAG_DROP_REORDER.md

    - Uses a vertical dots icon that's familiar from many mobile interfaces
    - Changes cursor to "grab" on hover, "grabbing" when active
    - Fades in smoothly with opacity transition
+   - **Visual indicator only** - the entire todo item is draggable, not just the handle

 2. **Drop Zones (Top & Bottom)**
    - Invisible by default (0 height) - **no visual clutter or dead space**